South Africa's ruling party expels former top official accused of corruption

 Magashule was suspended as secretary-general in 2021 after he was charged with multiple counts of corruption, money laundering and fraud.
 He was suspended in line with the ANC’s “step-aside” policy, which requires those in leadership positions to step down from their roles while facing criminal charges.

-Magashule refused to step down and even issued a letter stating he was suspending South African President Cyril Ramaphosa, the leader of the ANC, from his duties.
+Magashule refused to do so and even issued a letter stating he was suspending South African President Cyril Ramaphosa, the leader of the ANC, from his duties.
 His defiance and refusal to apologize for the letter led to him being charged with misconduct by the ANC's disciplinary committee.

 Magashule was found guilty of four breaches of party rules by the National Disciplinary Committee and given seven days to respond to the findings, the ANC said.
 He didn't respond, the party said.